 June 13, 2013

-A 54-year-old woman from Marinette was sentenced earlier this week for her part in a Wisconsin Car Accident that left another motorist seriously injured.
+A 54-year-old woman from Marinette was sentenced earlier this week for her part in a serious collision that left another motorist seriously injured.

 The crash happened on June 9, 2012 at the corner of Froelich Road and U.S. 41 in Pensaukee, Wisconsin.
 According to an article from the Green Bay Press Gazette, the woman responsible for causing the crash was heavily under the influence of alcohol and parked along the side of the highway.
 When she attempted to cut across lanes of traffic while making a U-turn, another motorist struck her vehicle.